AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

     - If the response status is Success, we copy the new image file to the local folder and add it to the Sight record.

 1. Build and run your app.
-Open a Sight detail page and use the **LaunchForResults** button on the ImageInkToolbar to launch the file picker.
+Open a Sight detail page and use the **LaunchForResults** button on the ImageInkToolbar to launch the QuickStart app and send it a token for the current Sight image.

     ![The LaunchForResults Button](Images/launchforresults_button.png "The LaunchForResults Button")

     _The LaunchForResults Button_

-1. Select an image from the filesystem.
-When the QuickStart app opens, set a brightness level for the modified image.
+1. When the QuickStart app opens, set a brightness level for the modified image.

 1. Use the **Save the image** button to save and return the image to the SightsToSee app.
 You will see the modified image appear in the Sight gallery.
+For the purposes of this demo, we add it as an additional image, although you could easily modify the app to replace the original image with the modified one.

 <a name="Exercise4"></a>